faye-yang/BCB430/README.md

 - input:a path to the dot file
 - output: a dot file in a older verison of SIRIUS dot file.

-- ParsePassatotoOutput.py:
+### ParsePassatotoOutput.py: parse to the format that transition.py can recognize.
+Must run this before transition.py.

-- transition.py: a decoy transition library file.
+### transition.py: a decoy transition library file.
 Need to concatenate with target library to work for Pyprophet and OpenSwath for all decoy libraries after running this function.
  * e.g. cat conditionalPeak_library_reroot.tsv ../DDA_consensus_library_pos.tsv >> conditionalPead_decoy.tsv  .replace the file path as you need for all decoy library